Bachelor of Arts in Studio Art (BA)

 Application may be made following these procedures:

-- Please ask your faculty reference to submit the BFA review faculty reference form on your behalf.
+- Please ask your faculty reference to submit the BFA review faculty reference form (PDF) on your behalf.

 For more information about the BFA review, contact your advisor, call the department main office, (205) 348-5967, or come to 103 Garland Hall.